Shulamith Firestone: Redstockings

+Because we have lived so intimately with our oppressors, in isolation from each other, we have been kept from seeing our personal suffering as a political condition.
+This creates the illusion that a woman's relationship with her man is a matter of interplay between two unique personalities, and can be worked out individually.
+In reality, every such relationship is a class relationship, and the conflicts between individual men and women are political conflicts that can only be solved collectively.

+We identify the agents of our oppression as men.
+Male supremacy is the oldest, most basic form of domination.
+All other forms of exploitation and oppression (racism, capitalism, imperialism, etc.) are extensions of male supremacy: men dominate women, a few men dominate the rest.
+All power structures throughout history have been male-dominated and male-oriented.
+Men have controlled all political, economic and cultural institutions and backed up this control with physical force.
+They have used their power to keep women in an inferior position.
+All men receive economic, sexual, and psychological benefits from male supremacy.
+All men have oppressed women.

 Like the New York Radical Women, Redstockings emphasized the need to revolutionize society at a psychological level.
 The group encouraged women to explore their individuality and personal experiences as a means to resist male dominance.
 It was believed that reclaiming personal power could lead to broader societal transformation.

 Among the group's public actions was the publication of a journal and participation the 1968 Miss America protest.
 The Redstockings disbanded in 1970.

 New York Radical Feminists

 In late 1969, following her departure from Redstockings, Firestone co-founded the New York Radical Feminists with Anne Koedt.
 She left the group by June 1970 in the wake of a split provoked by Susan Brownmiller's leadership challenge.

 Other actions

 Firestone participated in numerous protests and political actions focused on feminist issues.
 In March 1969, she organized the first abortion speak-out, held at Judson Memorial Church.
 The event featured twelve women whom Firestone had encouraged to publicly share their personal experiences with abortion.

 The feminist groups that Firestone co-founded also engaged in a range of demonstrations and street performances.
 These actions included disrupting abortion law hearings and protesting at venues that restricted entry to women who were not accompanied by men.
 One notable demonstration was the "Burial of Traditional Womanhood," held in 1968 at Arlington National Cemetery, where participants conducted a symbolic funeral for a dummy representing the stereotypical housewife.

 Additional actions included releasing mice at Madison Square Garden during a bridal fair, intended to disrupt the event and critique commercialized representations of marriage, and participating in public ogling of men on Wall Street as a means of drawing attention to the issue of sexual harassment.